 Preseem is a Quality of Experience (QoE) monitoring and optimization platform developed for WISPs.
 This blog post highlights how traditional plan enforcement tools like Mikrotik simple queues or Access Points (APs) can negatively impact subscriber QoE.

 There are many different ways to enforce subscriber plan speeds.
 Some common options for WISPs include Mikrotik Simple Queues, Access Point or CPE shapers.
 All of these do a good job at making sure that subscribers are getting their contracted plan speeds.

-The problem, however, is how these systems achieve the prescribed subscriber plan limits and what happens to the Quality of Experience (QoE) of the subscribers at home once the plan speed is hit.
+The problem, however, is how these systems achieve subscriber plan limits and what happens to the QoE for subscribers once the plan speed is hit.

 Users in all these situations reported better QoE after Preseem replaced traditional shaping and plan enforcement methods across WISP networks.

-Quick Case Study
+A Preseem Case Study

 To find out how your traffic management and subscriber plan enforcement tools impact subscriber QoE and how you can fix this problem, contact us for a free 30-day trial of Preseem.